ipfs/service-worker-gateway/README.md

 ## Manual Service Worker Deregistration

-In some cases, you might want to manually deregister or remove the Helia service worker from your browser.
+In some cases, you might want to manually unregister or remove the Helia service worker from your browser.
 This can be useful for debugging purposes or to ensure a clean state.

-You can instruct the service worker to deregister itself by appending the `?ipfs-sw-deregister=true` query parameter to the URL of any page controlled by the service worker.
+You can instruct the service worker to unregister itself by appending the `?ipfs-sw-unregister=true` query parameter to the URL of any page controlled by the service worker.

-For example, if the service worker is active for `https://example.com`, navigating to `https://example.com/?ipfs-sw-deregister=true` will cause the service worker to unregister itself and attempt to reload all controlled clients (browser tabs).
+For example, if the service worker is active for `https://example.com`, navigating to `https://example.com/?ipfs-sw-unregister=true` will cause the service worker to unregister itself and attempt to reload all controlled clients (browser tabs).

 This option is also available via a button on the service worker's configuration page (`#/ipfs-sw-config`).